wkeeling/selenium-wire/README.rst

     from seleniumwire import webdriver  # Import from seleniumwire

-    # Create a new instance of the Firefox driver
+    # Create a new instance of the Chrome driver
-    driver = webdriver.Firefox()
+    driver = webdriver.Chrome()

     # Go to the Google home page
     driver.get('https://www.google.com')